 Still not sure which book is for you?
 Start with this guide.

-First, get the stuff you won’t be eating out of the house.
-Having tempting food-with-no-brakes just sitting around is a recipe for late-night stress eating, so let’s put some distance between you and those Pringles, shall we?
-Time to clean out the pantry—toss the stuff you won’t be eating, give it to a neighbor, or donate it to a local food bank.
+First, toss the stuff you won’t be eating out of the house.
+Putting some distance between yourself and tempting food that isn’t part of your elimination process is a good strategy for success.
+So take time to clean out your pantry—toss the stuff you won’t be eating, give it to a neighbor, or donate it to a local food bank.

 Plan Some Meals